Types of Funds

 If you’re interested in giving back to the community you call home, but don’t have a specific cause in mind or want to provide flexibility to address future needs, your contribution to the Community Foundation’s unrestricted Community Impact Fund will support the greatest needs of our community, now and forever.
 As our region’s future needs and objectives may differ greatly from those in place today, establishing a fund within the unrestricted Community Endowment Fund will provide important flexibility to future Foundation leaders, helping them address the evolving needs of our community.
 This is the easiest and most flexible type of fund for anyone who wants to give back to the community and your named fund can be established for as little as $1,000.

 Donor Advised Fund

 Donor advised funds are extremely popular because of the flexibility they allow you and the ease of their use.
 A donor advised fund is like a charitable checking account that allows you to stay involved in the giving process by requesting grants to your favorite organizations and causes, and involve your family in grantmaking.
 With a donor advised fund you can constantly add to your fund while supporting all of the nonprofits you’re interested in.
 You can establish a permanent endowment fund that will continue in perpetuity for $15,000.
 Or, set up a non-permanent passthrough fund for just $1,000.

 A designated fund at the Community Foundation of Southern Indiana is the most simple way to support all of your favorite charitable causes and ensure your generosity will continue after your lifetime.
-You tell us when you create the fund the specific charities you want to support.
-We’ll include that information in your fund agreement and will automatically make an annual contribution to those organizations, forever.
+You tell us when you create the fund the specific charity or charities you want to support.
+We’ll include that information in your fund agreement and will automatically make an annual grant from your fund to support those organizations, forever.
 Your permanently endowed designated fund can be established for $15,000.